 How can I tell it’s scabies and not something else?

 The full scabies rash can look like acne pimples or mosquito bites but what sets it apart from these is the very intense itching that comes with it.

 What are other symptoms of scabies to look out for?

 Intense itching is usually the first sign of scabies – especially after a warm bath or shower.

 What do I do if I think my child has scabies?

-“Your pharmacist may be able to help diagnose the condition, or your local GP,’ says Dr Philippa.
-“Scabies is treated by a skin cream/lotion to kill the mites, and the treatment is repeated after a wee.”
+“It’s very infectious, so you’ll need to treat it quickly,” says Dr Philippa.
+“Scabies is treated by a skin cream/lotion to kill the mites, and the treatment is repeated after a week.”

 19. Cradle cap

 What does cradle cap look like?